DivineOmega/php-dcom/README.md

 Simple run `composer require DivineOmega/php-dcom` to install.

+You will need to set environment variables to use this library.
+If you are not using a framework that allows you to set these easily, you can install the `dotenv-loader` package will will immediately allow do so via a `.env` file.

+To install `dotenv-loader`, just run: `composer require DivineOmega/dotenv-loader`.

 ## Usage

-You need to create a `.env` file in the root of your project (alongside your `composer.json` file).
+These usage instructions assume you are able to set environment variables via a `.env` file.
+If needed, create a `.env` file in the root of your project (alongside your `composer.json` file).
 This will be used to store you database connection details, in the following format.